dandrei/sodium-reaction/README.md

 ## Development

-The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the TypeScript setup.
+I set up the project with [Create React App](https://github.com/facebook/create-react-app), using the TypeScript setup.

 To install: clone the repo then run either `npm install` or `yarn install`.